smayadev/django-url-shortener/README.md

 `python3 secret_key_generator.py`

+Comment out the DJANGO_SUPERUSER_USERNAME, DJANGO_SUPERUSER_EMAIL, and DJANGO_SUPERUSER_PASSWORD variables if you want to create a Django superuser manually.

 The remaining variables are set for local testing and development but any passwords and usernames would need to be changed for production environments.

 #### 3. Launch the Docker containers